DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

 ![](images/qc/qc-overview.png)

-Additional and critical automated checks include: Scoring calculation checks, notifications and full workflow to site staff and clinical oversight if there is a clinically relevant finding (ie: endorsed suicidality,partner violence etc..)
+Additional and critical automated checks include: Scoring calculation checks, notifications and full workflow to site staff and clinical oversight if there is a clinically relevant finding (i.e. endorsed suicidality, partner violence, etc.).

 ## Behavior, Biology, & Environment